CRBT-Team/Purplet/docs/05-message-components.md

 Purplet Message Component definitions define three things at once:

 - The type definition of a "context" object, which allows you to pass a small amount of state between messages.
-- A function that converts that context object into a message component object.
+- A function that converts that context object into a message component object (`template`).
-- A function that handles incoming interactions with the component.
+- A function that handles incoming interactions with the component (`handle`).

 A basic example defining a button that is used with two different contexts, handled by the same function: